-You also need to obtain confirmation that your letter has been received.
-To get that confirmation, you can send your notice via registered mail service and ask for signature on delivery.
+You also need to keep confirmation that your letter has been received.
+To get that confirmation, you can send your notice via registered mail and ask for signature on delivery.
 You can also hire a bailiff to deliver your letter.

 What to do if the formal notice fails